ISB Al Fisher Scholarship Grant — Past Recipients

 The recipient of The ISB Al Fisher Scholarship Grant Scholarship will be currently enrolled in an educational institution, studying music with bass as the recipient's primary instrument.

-The $5,000 annual grant has been made possible by a bequest from the estate of longtime ISB member Al Fisher.
-Al had a remarkable dual career as an automotive industry executive and patent-holding inventor, and as an accomplished professional bassist.
-Al played for years with the Evanston Symphony Orchestra and gave recitals across the Midwest and eastern U.S., including a solo recital at Carnegie Hall in 1973.
+The $5,000 USD scholarship grant is made possible by a generous bequest from the estate of longtime ISB member Al Fisher (1932-2022), who played for years with the Evanston Symphony Orchestra.
+Al gave recitals across the Midwest and eastern U.S., including a solo recital at Carnegie Hall in 1973.
 He released a pioneering solo bass album, Al Fisher Plays Bass, in 1974.

 Questions?
 Email .